UtkuErdemir/Todo-App-With-TDD/README.md

 # Todo-App-With-TDD
 It is main repository of the Todo App.

-This applicationh has three repositories.
+This application has three repositories.
 They are Frontend, Backend and User Acceptance Test repositories.

 - [Frontend](https://github.com/UtkuErdemir/Todo-Frontend)
 - [Backend](https://github.com/UtkuErdemir/Todo-Backend)